Tommie Sunshine

-Tommie Sunshine (born Thomas Lorello; March 26, 1971) is a record producer, remixer, DJ and songwriter of electronic music from Chicago currently living in Brooklyn, New York.
+Thomas John Norello (born March 26, 1971) known by his stage name as Tommie Sunshine, is an American record producer, remixer, DJ and songwriter of electronic music from Chicago currently living in Brooklyn, New York.
 He is known for creating dance remixes to popular rock and alternative songs.

-Biography

 Early life

 Lorello grew up in Naperville, Illinois.
 During the 1980s he became interested in DJ mixes he heard on the radio and began attending house-music clubs in the city such as Medusa's.
 In the early '90s, he traveled to New York City to attend the last "Storm Rave" being thrown by DJ Frankie Bones, which lead to him performing as a popular DJ at raves throughout the Midwest.

 Career

 Sunshine presently works alongside The Disco Fries and also as a trio with Bart B More and RipTidE under the name Horsepower.
 In the past he has collaborated with artists such as Felix Da Housecat, Miss Kittin, Marc Romboy, Mark Verbos, Tomcraft, The Aston Shuffle, James Murphy and DJ Hell.